andrewjhopkins/bitcoin_from_scratch/README.md

 Blockchain created!
 ```
 ## Get Balance
-Run the command get-balance <address>
+Run the command get-balance {address}
 ```
 $ ./bitcoin_from_scratch.exe get-balance 1PUPzb4QnMPib93V9YHfQtEmu586nLcUGq
 Balance: 10
 ```

 ## Send Bitcoin
-Run the command send <from address> <to address> <amount>
+Run the command send {from address} {to address} {amount}
-Include -r flag in the command to give the from address a mining reward!
+- Include -r flag in the command to give the from address a mining reward!

 ```
 $ ./bitcoin_from_scratch.exe send 1PUPzb4QnMPib93V9YHfQtEmu586nLcUGq 19zJdGoTN6iJsywZXABcWdfbfrCCSJuVa7 3
 2e08cfb994320000fcff47b13661af693a7b0bc83089a65765646428d9112b0c254177